QuentinManemla/Bomberman/README.md

 is present, it’s up to you to integrate it in your game.
 Anyway, This persitance MUST remain even if the game is exited completly and executed again.

-## To run and install on WeThinkCode_ Mac OS.
+## To set up on WeThinkCode_ Mac OS

 • Have Xquartz installed through Managment Software Center

 • Have brew installed ( sh -c "$(curl -fsSL https://raw.githubusercontent.com/Tolsadus/42homebrewfix/master/install.sh)" )

 • Have cmake installed ( brew install cmake )

+## To set up on Linux OS

+• Make sure cmake v3.11 or higher is installed (https://cmake.org/install/)

+• Make sure boost is installed (https://www.boost.org/users/download/)
+    • make sure it is added to your path

+## To compile and run

 • generate the Makefile with "cmake -B./tmp -H."

 • compile with "make -C tmp"

-• run witn "./BomberMan"
+• run with "./BomberMan"

 ![alt text](https://raw.githubusercontent.com/QuentinLucyyd/Bomberman/master/1.png)
 ![alt text](https://raw.githubusercontent.com/QuentinLucyyd/Bomberman/master/2.png)